Oregon Institute of Technology: Athletics

-Oregon Tech competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball.
+Oregon Tech competes in 13 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball.

-The mascot for Oregon Tech Athletics is Hootie the Owl.

 Rivalries

 Oregon Tech's traditional athletic nemesis is Southern Oregon University in Ashland, Oregon.
 The close proximity of the schools and alternate academic foci (science and technology at Oregon Tech, liberal arts at SOU) result in a natural rivalry between the two.

 Men's basketball

 OIT has won multiple NAIA Men's Basketball Championships.
 Former men's basketball coach Danny Miles completed his 1,000th win February 1, 2014, in his 43rd year of coaching at OIT.
 This is the fourth most of any men's college basketball coach all-time (NCAA & NAIA).

 Softball

 OIT's softball program won the NAIA Softball Championship in 2011.
 OIT was the national runner up in the NAIA Softball Championship in 2021.